Message-Passing State-Space Models: Improving Graph Learning with Modern Sequence Modeling: Abstract

 \section{Abstract}

-The recent success of State-Space Models (SSMs) in sequence modeling has motivated their adaptation to graph learning, giving rise to Graph State-Space Models (GSSMs).
-However, existing GSSMs operate by applying SSM modules to sequences extracted from graphs, often compromising core properties such as permutation equivariance, message-passing compatibility, and computational efficiency.
-In this paper, we introduce a new perspective by embedding the key principles of modern SSM computation directly into the Message-Passing Neural Network framework, resulting in a unified methodology for both static and temporal graphs.
-Our approach, \ourmethod, enables efficient, permutation-equivariant, and long-range information propagation while preserving the architectural simplicity of message passing.
-Crucially, \ourmethod~ enables an exact sensitivity analysis, which we use to theoretically characterize information flow and evaluate issues like vanishing gradients and over-squashing in the deep regime.
-Furthermore, our design choices allow for a highly optimized parallel implementation akin to modern SSMs.
-We validate \ourmethod~ across a wide range of tasks, including node classification, graph property prediction, long-range benchmarks, and spatiotemporal forecasting, demonstrating both its versatility and strong empirical performance.
+The recent success of State-Space Models (SSMs) in sequence modeling has inspired their extension to graphs, giving rise to Graph State-Space Models (GSSMs).
+While effective, existing approaches often rely on sequentializations or spectral decompositions that lack permutation equivariance, message-passing compatibility, and computational efficiency.
+Moreover, they typically target either static or temporal graphs in isolation and, crucially, provide only loose or qualitative results on information propagation, offering no exact guarantees on challenges such as vanishing gradients and over-squashing.
+In this work, we revisit the design of GSSMs through the lens of sensitivity analysis.
+We introduce a principled integration of modern SSM computation into the Message-Passing Neural Network framework, yielding a unified architecture that is computationally efficient, permutation equivariant, and supports fast parallelism.
+Our formulation admits closed-form Jacobian computations, enabling an exact sensitivity analysis of node-to-node dependencies and rigorous lower bounds on information flow, contrasting sharply with prior heuristic approaches.
+These theoretical insights clarify when and how stable long-range propagation can be achieved.
+Finally, we validate our model across a wide range of benchmarks, including node classification, graph property prediction, long-range reasoning, and spatiotemporal forecasting, where it achieves strong empirical performance while preserving the simplicity of message passing.